matiaspakua/tech.notes.io/README.md

 2) share knowledge and opinions.

-3) log interesting topics.
+3) keep a record of interesting topics.

-Actually I have a lots of notes distributed in differents electronic devices, papers and others, so I need a method to organize all this information and with it, generate a knowledge base.
+Actually I have a lots of notes distributed in differents electronic devices, papers and others, so I search for a method to organize all this information and with it, generate a personal knowledge base.

-The content will record and enumerates without any particular order, just a list with the link to specific page where is the content.
+The content will be recorded without any particular order, just a list with the link to specific page where is the content.

-**IMPORTANT**: All the notes are represent my personal research and opinion.
+**IMPORTANT**: All the notes here represent my personal research and opinion.
 I will keep references to original author and copyrights.

 ## Notes